Farm to Table Broccoli

 “What does my food mean?”

-When you go to the grocery store with no conscious understanding of connection between the land and the food you put in your mouth, you have no specific understanding of what food really means to your health.
+When you go to the grocery store with no conscious understanding of the connection between the land and the food you put in your mouth, you have no specific understanding of what food really means to your health.
 Examining this question of meaning makes the farm-to-table experience a purposeful journey that will make you feel better.
 Emotionally better.
 Physically better.
 We are all asking “what is the meaning of life” in this modern day of bitterly angry politicians, extreme hate crimes, and frustrated health systems.

 Perhaps the better question to ask is “What is the meaning of my food?”
 When we can answer that question and begin to feed our brains healthy energy, then the bitterness, hate, and frustration will melt away.
 We will suffer less pain, make smarter decisions, and build a stronger world.
 This is not just about broccoli; Chef Spencer and Farmer Eli have discovered that healthy nutritious food is the answer in all aspects of life.
 They want to make a difference with food at Biltmore and see a better future because of our connections to the land.